Title: Army Major, Revolutionary War; master carpenter

 One of the first projects was the building of Carpenters Hall.
 Loxley was a leader of the Carpenters Company which was a union-like guild supporting the building trades.
-In 1768, he, along with Joseph Fox, Robert Smith, and Thomas Newell purchased a lot on Chestnut Street and started to build Carpenters Hall.
-The Hall when completed served many functions over time, including a library company formed by Ben Franklin, several banks, and many meetings by various organizations both political and commercial.
+In 1768, he, along with Joseph Fox, Robert Smith, and Thomas Newell, purchased a lot on Chestnut Street and started to build Carpenters Hall.
+The Hall served many functions over time, including a library company formed by Benjamin Franklin, several banks, and many meetings by various organizations both political and commercial.

 Loxley also helped build the Pennsylvania State House which would eventually be named Independence Hall.

-During Colonial America all able bodied men of certain ages were members of the militia.
+During Colonial America all able-bodied men of certain ages were members of the militia.
 Individual towns formed local independent militias for their own defense.
 Around 1740, Loxley was about the age he would be learning about cannons and fire arms.
-Around 1748 the Colonials started forming units they called Military Associations.
+By 1748 the Colonials started forming units they called Military Associations.
 These were more skilled and trained, and sometimes joined with the British forces on missions.
 Two such mission were: (1) The French and Indian War in 1755 and (2) the Battle of Cartegena in 1740 in the Caribbean.
-For example there were 800 Pennsylvanians at Cartagena.
+There were 800 Pennsylvanians at Cartagena.
 This relationship between the Colonials and the British ended with the Lexington and Concord Battle in 1775.